-Here, we have listed 12 offbeat places to visit in Karnataka:
+We have listed 12 offbeat places in Karnataka

 The place has a few good Yoga institutions and Ayurveda resorts.
 You can spot foreigners here.
 Plan a memorable night at the beach shack.
 As there are very few, make a booking in advance.
 Gokarna also has some ancient temples of Lord Shiva and Lord Ganesha.
 For adventure lovers, there is parasailing, snorkeling and banana boat ride here.